 When an AKC-approved judge is charged by a government entity with cruelty, inhumane treatment of animals, or similar offense involving inhumane or cruel treatment of dogs, or charged by a government entity with any crime involving moral turpitude, especially as it concerns dog-related activities, AKC may temporarily place the judge on referral, which would have the effect of temporarily holding the judge’s approval to judge or accept assignments in abeyance.
 The purpose of this procedure is to prevent the judge from judging or from accepting assignments to judge while the charges are pending.
 If and when the charges are resolved and AKC’s inquiry into the matter determines that no action will be taken by the AKC to cause a suspension of judging privileges, the temporary judging referral will be removed.

-Judging Conflict of Interest (May, 2006 Board Meeting, amended at the January, 2007 Meeting)
+Judging Conflict of Interest (May 2006 Board meeting; amended January 2007)

 No AKC judge may have a significant interest in a dog registry or dog event-governing organization deemed by the AKC Board to be in competition with The American Kennel Club.
 Significant interest would include, but not be limited to ownership of, employment by, a directorship in, and holding office in.

-Penalties: Mitigated and Aggravated (November 1994 Board meeting)
+Penalties: Mitigated and Aggravated (November 1994 Board meeting; amended October 2019)

 Circumstances that could, but that would not necessarily result in an act of misconduct being aggravated would include, but not be limited to: